 The focus should be making your sales pitch sound more alluring by citing data, statistics, case studies, and new information that will ultimately interest your prospects.

 Mistake #3: Giving up too easily and quickly

 Most sales are made after several contacts with the prospect.
 A mere 2% of conversions happen at first contact, 3% at second, 5% at third, and nearly 10% at fourth contact.
 Subsequently, as much as 80% of sales are accomplished on the fifth to twelfth contact with the customer.
 Astonishingly, 20% of the salespeople attempt five contacts or more and are the ones who ultimately win 80% of the business.
 Statistics and common practice clearly show that persistence is the key to success in sales.
 There is no harm in persistent prospecting, and success will only be achieved through perseverance.

 One of the primary determinants of success in sales is knowing about customers’ likes, dislikes, and preferences.
 Building a rapport with the customer and continually using probing questions to find out more about them can help you find a common chord.
 Striking a meaningful conversation based on common likes can be the foundation of building a great relationship, which can ultimately help you close the sale.

 Very few sales professionals invest in themselves for their self-development through books, articles, videos, podcasts, or attending professional sales training.
 In reality, a mere 5% of the salespeople invest in their self-growth.

-Successful sales professionals attend sales seminars and workshops and make it a habit of reading about sales practices on a regular basis.
+Successful sales professionals attend sales seminars and workshops and make it a habit to read about sales practices regularly.
 Reading newsletters and visiting websites that help in improving the selling skills is also a healthy practice to follow.